1943time/inkdown/README.md

 or merge multiple Markdown documents into a book at the same time.

-Due to the data interaction involved, the network function part is not yet open source, and the sharing function is currently only supported in the [mac store](https://apps.apple.com/us/app/bluestone-markdown/id6451391474) environment.
+Due to the data interaction involved, the network function part is not yet open source [more](https://pb.bluemd.me/official/book/docs/share)
-[more](https://pb.bluemd.me/official/book/docs/share)